Cultural Resources Office

 CRO Satellite Office

-The Office has a satellite office, CRO Hotspot, in Room 421 City Hall, down the hall from the Permit Section.
+The Office has a satellite office, CRO Hotspot, in Room 424 City Hall.
 CRO Hotspot was established to help citizens with over-the-counter applications and permit review.
 The staff is also available to assist in planning rehabilitation projects and to answer questions about historic district standards.

-3/26/2020: Staffing of the Cultural Resources Office Hotspot Desk is suspended until further notice.
+8/29/2022: Staffing of the Cultural Resources Office Hotspot Desk has been reinstated.

 St. Louis Preservation Board